Command-Line Tools: ping, traceroute, nslookup, dig, ipconfig, ifconfig, ip, arp, netstat, ss, and route

 ToolCommon platformsWhat it tests

-pingWindows, Linux, macOSICMP reachability, latency, packet loss
+pingWindows, Linux, macOSICMP echo reachability, round-trip latency, packet loss

-tracertWindowsWindows path tracing
+tracertWindowsWindows path tracing (ICMP echo by default)

-pathpingWindowsCombines path discovery with packet loss statistics
+pathpingWindowsCombines path discovery with per-hop packet-loss statistics

 DNS Tools